Updated Feb 02, 2026

 To get started, you'll configure five key endpoint actions: Get All Records, Get One Record, Create, Update, and Delete.
 This setup helps pinpoint where problems occur.
 For instance, if "Get All" works but "Create" fails, you can zero in on the POST request configuration instead of wasting time questioning your authentication setup.
 This structured approach lays the groundwork for more advanced debugging techniques.

 The "Test Your Connection" tool acts as a built-in debugger.
-When a connection error occurs, Adalo provides the exact error message from the external API - be it a 404 (incorrect URL), 400 (bad request), or 401 (authentication issue).
+When a connection error occurs, Adalo provides the exact error message from the external API—be it a 404 (incorrect URL), 400 (bad request), or 401 (authentication issue).
 This real-time feedback eliminates guesswork, enabling you to address problems during setup rather than after deployment.

-For older systems without modern APIs, Adalo’s collaboration with DreamFactory offers a practical solution by generating REST API endpoints.
-In one example, Adalo successfully integrated with a MySQL "Employees" database containing around 4 million interconnected records.
+For older systems without modern APIs, Adalo's collaboration with DreamFactory offers a practical solution by generating REST API endpoints.
+In one example, the platform successfully integrated with a MySQL "Employees" database containing around 4 million interconnected records.
 By using DreamFactory as an intermediary and setting the "Results Key" to resource, the team transformed a massive legacy dataset into a mobile-friendly directory.
 This method supports over 20 database types, including SQL Server and Snowflake.

-For APIs like Airtable, which nest data under a top-level key (e.g., "records"), you’ll need to specify this key in the "Results Key" field during setup.
+For APIs like Airtable, which nest data under a top-level key (e.g., "records"), you'll need to specify this key in the "Results Key" field during setup.
+Alternatively, Adalo's SheetBridge feature lets you turn a Google Sheet directly into a database—the easiest path for spreadsheet-based data without learning database concepts.

 How to Debug API Errors with AnyData